 Here are my top tips for connecting with your inner child:

-1. Let Children be your Guide
+1. Let children be your guide.

 Children can teach us a lot about life.
 Children live with pure innocence and have a true gift of living in the moment and finding joy in simple things.
-As adults we have learned to suppress certain aspects of our past which makes them difficult to remember.
-If you struggle with remembering enjoyable childhood experiences, creative play with children can help revitalize these memories and help you remeber the enjoyment of simpler times.
+As adults, we have learned to suppress certain aspects of our past which makes them difficult to remember.
+If you struggle with remembering enjoyable childhood experiences, creative play with children can help revitalize these memories and help you remember the enjoyment of simpler times.

-For example, if you've experienced a lot of toxicity or periods of trauma, living in the moment can help you let your guard down and and stir up positive feelings.
+For example, if you've experienced a lot of toxicity or periods of trauma, living in the moment can help you let your guard down and stir up positive feelings.

-2. Spend time doing things you used to enjoy
+2. Spend time doing things you used to enjoy.

 Think about the things you joyed in childhood.
 Maybe you enjoyed riding your bike around the neighborhood.
 Maybe you enjoyed fishing or skipping rocks in the lake.
-Maybe you spent the summer at your grandmothers house playing with animals.
+Maybe you spent the summer at your grandmother's house playing with animals.
 Do you ever wonder why you stop doing those things?
 When is the last time you did something in your adult life simply because it made you happy?

 Enjoying creative activities is a great way to let your active mind rest.
 When you allow yourself to get lost in the positive emotions that you experience when doing something you love, this connection to the emotions of your youth takes us back to our inner child.

-3. Start Journaling
+3. Start journaling.

-The intention of journaling is to create a safe space to express yourself honestly without the opinions, pressures or expectations of the outside world.
+The purpose of journaling is to create a safe space to express yourself honestly without the opinions, pressures, or expectations of the outside world.
 Remember, your inner child is the core of who you are, the part of you that may have held onto experiences and emotions that you've been carrying throughout life all along.
 Having a safe space to simply express what's in your heart is a great tool for healing.
 The key is honoring your inner child's perception of their own experiences without filtering or correcting them.

 I recommend finding a meditation practice that works best for you.
 You can google or YouTube "meditation" to get started and explore different variations such as meditation for sleep, guided meditations, or meditation for healing or stress.